SunHaozhe/OmniPrint/README.md

   -h, --help            show this help message and exit --output_dir [OUTPUT_DIR]
                         The output directory
-  -i [INPUT_FILE], --input_file [INPUT_FILE]
-                        When set, this argument uses a specified text file as source for the text
-  -l [LANGUAGE], --language [LANGUAGE]
-                        The language to use, should be fr (French), en (English), es (Spanish), de (German), ar (Arabic), cn (Chinese), or hi (Hindi)
   -c [COUNT], --count [COUNT]
                         The number of images to be created.
-  -rs, --random_sequences
-                        Use random sequences as the source text for the generation.
-Set '-let','-num','-sym' to use
-                        letters/numbers/symbols.
-If none specified, using all
-                        three.
-  -let, --include_letters
-                        Define if random sequences should contain letters.
-                        Only works with -rs
-  -num, --include_numbers
-                        Define if random sequences should contain numbers.
-                        Only works with -rs
-  -sym, --include_symbols
-                        Define if random sequences should contain symbols.
-                        Only works with -rs
-  -w [LENGTH], --length [LENGTH]
-                        Define how many words should be included in each generated sample.
-If the text source is Wikipedia, this is the MINIMUM length
-  -r, --random          Define if the produced string will have variable word
-                        count (with --length being the maximum) -s [SIZE], --size [SIZE]
+  -s [SIZE], --size [SIZE]
                         Define the height of the produced images if horizontal, else the width